Should you leave DXB airport, and if so, where do you go?

 - Take a guided tour– best short tour options

 - Self-explore around Dubai – transport options and popular sites

 - Staying near the airport– which hotels are closest or offer transfers

-- Transferring to Abu Dhabi International Airport– how to move between the two biggest cities and airports
+- Transferring to Zayed International Airport in Abu Dhabi– how to move between the two biggest cities and airports DXB to AUH

 Is it a stopover or a layover?